nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 In the Go runtime, there is a daemon running on a dedicated M without a P, called `sysmon` (i.e. system monitor).
 When `sysmon` finds a goroutine that has been running for more than 10ms (as determined by the [`forcePreemptNS`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L6245-L6245) constant in Go runtime), it signals the kernel thread M by making system call `pthread_kill` to preempt the running goroutine.
 Yes, you didn't read that wrong.
 According to the [Linux manual page](https://man7.org/linux/man-pages/man3/pthread_kill.3.html), `pthread_kill` is used to send a signal to a thread, not to kill a thread.
-The signal sent is `SIGURG`, and the reason for choosing this signal is described in detail [here](https://github.com/golang/go/blob/go1.24.0/src/runtime/signal_unix.go#L43-L73).
+The signal sent is `SIGURG`, and the reason for choosing it is described in detail [here](https://github.com/golang/go/blob/go1.24.0/src/runtime/signal_unix.go#L43-L73).

 On the other side, there is a dedicated goroutine for handling signal installed in every P, called `gsignal`.
 Upon receiving `SIGURG`, the `gsignal` goroutine will enter the [asyncPreempt](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt_arm64.s) function, which is implemented in assembly, to save the goroutine's register and call [`asyncPreempt2`](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt.go#L302-L311) at line [47](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt_arm64.s#L47).